mrako/python-example-project/README.md

         sudo port install py26-nose

-In the case of **Error: The following dependencies were not installed: py26-distribute** first run
+In the case of **"Error: The following dependencies were not installed: py26-distribute"** first run

         sudo port -f activate py26-distribute